AliBigdeli/Ultimate-Django3.2-Template/README.md

 #### Check it out in a browser:

 Visit <http://localhost:8000> in your favorite browser.

-Not seeing any CSS?
-That means Webpack is still compiling.
-Give it a few more seconds and reload.
-It should self resolve.

 # Testing Usage
 #### running all at the same time: